JoaoCRG/Purple-porple/README.md

 1 - Open terminal and move to the folder where purple-porple.jar is stored

-2 - Run java -jar purple-porple.jar
+2 - Run "java -jar purple-porple.jar" on your terminal

 3 - Enjoy